Ghana election: Incumbent concedes to Nana Akufo-Addo

 Story highlights

-- Nana Akufo-Addo, a president's son, has run for the top office three other times
+- Nana Akufo-Addo, a president's son, has run for the top office three times

-- He has promised to improve the economy by buiilding an integrated aluminium industry
+- He has promised to improve the economy by building an integrated aluminum industry

 (CNN)Ghanaian President John Mahama has conceded defeat to Nana Akufo-Addo in the recently concluded elections, a spokesman for the President-elect told CNN on Friday.

-Note: An earlier version of this article incorrectly described the status of the retail economy in Ghana.
-Stores are generally well stocked, and food shortages are rare.
-The earlier version also erroneously said Nana Akufo-Addo ran for president in 1998.
-Ghana did not have presidential elections in 1998.